What Otc Medicine Is Good For Vertigo? | Quick Relief Guide

 Key Over-the-Counter Medicines for Vertigo Relief

-Several OTC medicines have proven effective in managing vertigo symptoms.
+Several OTC medicines may help manage vertigo symptoms.
 Here’s a detailed look at the most common ones:

 Meclizine (Antivert)

-Meclizine is an antihistamine widely recommended for motion sickness and vertigo.
-It works by suppressing signals from the inner ear to the brain that cause dizziness.
+Meclizine is an antihistamine widely used for motion sickness and dizziness related to inner ear conditions.
+It works by suppressing signals that contribute to dizziness and nausea.

 • Side Effects: Drowsiness, dry mouth, blurred vision.

-Meclizine is particularly useful because it causes less drowsiness compared to older antihistamines like diphenhydramine.
+Meclizine is particularly useful because it often causes less drowsiness than older sedating antihistamines, though it can still make some people sleepy.

 Dimenhydrinate (Dramamine)